 Waterloo requires the use of Two Factor Authentication(2FA) for many of these services and resources.
 You can view the IST site on how to set up 2FA

 Workday is the service used to manage training, payroll information and vacation requests.
 You will need to go through the instructions listed under onboarding found on the Workday user guide site in order to start receiving payment.

-Online Faculty Information System and personal web pages
+Online Profile Builder and personal web pages

 WatCard is the campus identification card.
 This card can be used to access a variety of campus services, including the library and health activities.
 In addition, funds can be put on the card and used at campus food services locations (WatCard purchases receive a 5% discount).
 To sign up for a WatCard, visit the faculty and staff site.

 Waterloo has several staff/faculty parking lots on campus.
 All parking is managed by Parking Services.
 To obtain a parking pass, visit the staff and faculty parking information page.

 If you are interested in using the Grand River Transit to get to campus, please visit the corporate pass site for information about this service.

 The virtual campus map is a great resource for finding your way around the campus.
 The Waterloo Portal app also offers a handheld version of the map that works with your phone’s GPS to help you better navigate around campus.

 Through the visitor center you can book a tour of the campus.
 In this tour you will see parts of the campus that you may normally not see.

 The following are some resources that will help you set up your Waterloo office: